Types of Testing

 2. Enterprise Policy Compliance pertaining to a different set of industrial standards.
 For eg: For the pharmaceutical industry, the Food and Drug Administration (FDA) passed rule comes into the picture, For the pharmaceutical industry, the Food and Drug Administration (FDA) passed rule comes into the picture, In healthcare, the Health Insurance Portability and Accountability Act (HIPAA) includes an administrative simplification section, which mandates protecting the information assets of patients.
 So, it is a dire need for the testing organizations to follow the necessary guidelines and compliances to limit the risk that non-compliance might follow.

 In this day and age, mobile app quality matters the most as the market is very competitive.
 We need to focus on user experience as well as the performance of the app.
 If the app contains bugs the app ratings will go down and so will the number of app downloads.
 If we can make our app bug free than the chances of app gaining popularity will increase.
-In the next blog in this series, we will talk about
+This can be achieved by performing different types of testing on the mobile application.
+In the next blog in this series, we will talk about mobile app testing strategies.

 Watch this video for more information: